JJNod88/PP1_html_css/README.md

 * Github - Store Projects, Repositories and commits from Git
 * Google Fonts - For addiitonal font styles
 * Font Awesome - Use of Icons
-* Balsamiq - Wireframes for site designs and planning
+* Balsamiq.com - Wireframes for site designs and planning
 * Promo.com for rescaling images
 * Compressor.io to reduce the size of the file image size, improving the sites loading speeds
+* Online Converter Free for my jpeg to webp converts [link](https://onlineconvertfree.com/)

 # Testing
 ## Lighthouse -